theborakompanioni/azure-docs.de-de/articles/security/azure-security-data-classification.md

 <properties
-   pageTitle="Datenklassifizierung für Azure | Microsoft Azure"
-   description="Dieser Artikel enthält eine Einführung in die Grundlagen der Datenklassifizierung und hebt ihren Wert hervor, insbesondere im Kontext von Cloud Computing und der Verwendung von Microsoft Azure." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Data Classification for Azure | Microsoft Azure" description="This article provides an introduction to the fundamentals of data classification, and highlights its value, specifically in the context of cloud computing and using Microsoft Azure" services="security" documentationCenter="na" authors="YuriDio"